Symphony No. 2 (Shostakovich): Composition

 Shostakovich was commissioned by Lev Shuglin, a Bolshevik and head of the Propaganda Department of the State Music Publishing House (Muzsektor), to write a large orchestral work with a choral finale called Dedication to October to celebrate the 10th anniversary of the October Revolution.
 Shuglin suggested the use of a factory whistle to open the choral finale.
-The composer wrote to Tatyana Glivenko on 28 May 1927, that he was tired of writing it, and considered the Bezymensky text "abominable".
+The composer wrote to Sergei Protopopov on 20 February 1927 that he was unsure his music could redeem the text, which he described as "repulsive".

 Part of the problem Shostakovich had in writing the symphony was that people expected a successor to his First Symphony, and he no longer believed in writing in the same compositional style.
 He also had other projects toward which he wanted to direct his attention as soon as possible, and the First Symphony had taken him nearly a year to write.
 As it turned out, the Commissariat for Enlightenment's propaganda department, Agitotdel, regularly commissioned single-movement works on topical subjects.
 These works often featured revolutionary tunes and invariably employed sung texts to make the required meaning clear.
 Furthermore, because of the non-musical orientation of potential audiences, these pieces were not expected to last more than 15 or 20 minutes at most.

 Though Shostakovich had been commissioned by Muzsektor rather than Agitotdel, and was thus expected to produce a composition of abstract music instead of a propaganda piece, writing a short agitprop symphony seemed to solve all of Shostakovich's problems.
 Such a work was entirely appropriate for the occasion for which it was being written.
 It would also be impossible for Muzsektor to turn it down, and was guaranteed at least some friendly press.
 It also sidestepped the stylistic problem of producing a sequel to the First Symphony while also opening the door to experiment with orchestral effects in an entirely new vein.
 Most importantly for Shostakovich, the piece took little time to compose, allowing him to return to other projects at his earliest convenience.

 The choral section gave the composer particular trouble.
 Shostakovich told Yavorsky confidentially, "I'm composing the chorus with great difficulty.
 The words!!!!"
 Solomon Volkov said of it that "one is tempted simply to cut it off with a pair of scissors".